Wtower/ng-gentelella/docs/ga-dashboard-graph-flot.rst

 Controller
 ----------

+The controller:

+- Transforms the data from the above more common JSON format to Flot format.
-The controller calls initializes the Flot graph appropriately.
+- Initializes the Flot graph appropriately.

 Code sample
 -----------